 History of Mennonite Church Saskatchewan

-Mennonite Church Saskatchewan is a regional church of 22 congregations with approximately 2600 members.
-Strategically located 600 - 45th Street West, its congregations are scattered from Superb (near Kerrobert) in the west to Regina in the east, north as far as Carrot River and south to Swift Current.
+Mennonite Church Saskatchewan is a regional church of 21 congregations with approximately 2100 members.
+With an office strategically located 600 - 45th Street West, its congregations are scattered from Fiske in the west to Regina in the east, north as far as Carrot River and south to Swift Current.
 The highest concentration of churches is in the Saskatchewan Valley between the South and North Saskatchewan Rivers, a development closely linked to the history of settlement in Saskatchewan.

 Mennonite settlement in Saskatchewan dates back to the late 19th Century when immigrants from Russian and Prussian colonies began arriving at the invitation of the Canadian government.
 Their agrarian background and reputation as a peaceful people suited the plan to populate the prairies after the signing of the treaties with the Indigenous people and their relegation to reserves.